Posted on 3/4/2015 in Digital Marketing

 4. ALWAYS think in order to achieve the best UX.

 Remember, the reason we are doing SEO is to drive the best user experience (UX) from search intent through the completion of multi-page site visits, engagement, and conversions.
 Do not let that get lost in how you deal with the segmentation of the pages.
 Having a site that uses a few long scroll pages will only benefit you if you understand that people will still want to find things on your site.
 They do not want to arrive on the top of a page that doesn’t immediately have what they were looking for in the resolution they land on.

 - Be sure to implement design elements that encourage the scroll in whichever directions exist from their arrival on the page.
-Consider navigation items that follows them along however far they decide to scroll.
+Consider navigation items that follow them along however far they decide to scroll.

 - If the site goal is lead generation, be sure the conversion point exists at any given point where your visitor could decide to convert.
-Utilize CTA buttons and place them in the forefront to increase conversions.
+Utilize CTA buttons and place them at the forefront to increase conversions.

 - Internally link using the same concepts as the landing page segmentation.
 Send the user directly to what they are looking for as opposed to the general page (so pay attention to use the escaped fragment as the link).